6 min read - [education, wallet]

 These are recommended to use for secure long term storage.
 Everyone serious about crypto should have and use one of these.

-part 2we will cover some of the features to look for in a cryptocurrency wallet.
+In part 2 we will cover some of the features to look for in a cryptocurrency wallet.